Is Multilingual LLM Watermarking Truly Multilingual? Scaling Robustness to 100+ Languages via Back-Translation: Conclusion

 We showed that current multilingual watermarking methods fail to remain robust under translation attacks, especially in medium- and low-resource languages.
 If watermarking lacks robustness in a given language, online content in that language may be disproportionately affected by synthetic or undesirable content.
 This risk is especially serious for low- and medium-resource languages, which already face a shortage of high-quality digital resources and often lack effective moderation systems.

-To address this, we introduced \textsc{Steam} \steam, a simple, watermark-agnostic back-translation method that restores watermark strength lost through translation.
-Extensive experiments on 17 languages and diverse attack scenarios show that \textsc{Steam} achieves consistently stronger robustness and fairness than existing multilingual watermarking methods, particularly in medium- and low-resource settings.
+To address this, we introduced \textsc{Steam} \steam, a watermark-agnostic method that applies Bayesian optimisation to select the back-translation language that best recovers watermark strength.
+Extensive experiments scaling to 133 languages and diverse attack scenarios show that \textsc{Steam} achieves consistently stronger robustness and fairness than existing multilingual watermarking methods, particularly in medium- and low-resource settings.

-Our findings highlight the need for watermarking research to treat linguistic diversity and fairness as core requirements, ensuring that the security and trust of large language models extend to all languages, not only those with abundant digital resources.
+Our findings highlight the need for watermarking research to treat linguistic diversity as a core requirement, ensuring that the security and trust of large language models extend to all languages, not only those with abundant digital resources.